System Design Space

 medium

-In practice, it helps you plan address space, dual-stack transitions, NAT, routing, and operational risk so that migration does not turn into permanent technical debt.
+In practice, it helps you plan address space, dual-stack transition, NAT, routing, and operational risk so that migration does not become a permanent source of technical debt.

-In interviews and design reviews, it lets you discuss stack choice and migration strategy as a long-horizon architectural problem rather than a formal protocol upgrade.
+In interviews and architecture discussions, it helps frame stack choice and migration strategy as a long-horizon design problem rather than a formal protocol upgrade.

 Practical value of this chapter